merenlab/anvio/anvio/docs/programs/anvi-gen-structure-database.md

-This program creates a %(structure-database)s either by (a) attempting to solve for the 3D structures of proteins encoded by genes in your %(contigs-db)s using DIAMOND and MODELLER, or (b) importing pre-existing structures provided by the user using an %(external-structures)s file.
+This program creates a %(structure-db)s either by (a) attempting to solve for the 3D structures of proteins encoded by genes in your %(contigs-db)s using DIAMOND and MODELLER, or (b) importing pre-existing structures provided by the user using an %(external-structures)s file.

 ### The basics of the pipeline